-Broad direction is provided by the Manager, Admissions and Graduate Research Operations.
-The incumbent is expected to work independently although some tasks involve working closely with the other members of the Learning and Teaching Unit and other Faculty Units and staff.
+Routine supervision to general direction is provided by the Manager, Student Recruitment.
+The incumbent is expected to work independently (with high accountability to the Manager) although some tasks involve working closely with the other members of the Marketing and Communications Unit and other Faculty/University Units and staff.
 Matters that may affect the standing of the University or its research objectives are referred to senior colleagues as appropriate.